Impressionist (entertainment): In Hong Kong, China and Taiwan

 The entertainment industries in Hong Kong, China and Taiwan are famous for impersonations by singers.
-Jacky Cheung and Andy Lau are often considered the Elvis and Michael Jackson of many professional and amateur singers as role models for impersonating their voices.
 Some well-established singers such as Adam Cheng are considered first-generation impersonators.
 Notable singers/impersonators/comedians include Johnson Lee, Wong Cho Lam, Show Lo, Eason Chan, and JJ Lin and many more.
-In Taiwan, many comedians can impersonate more than 5 to 10 people at the same time, and there even are competitions for them.

 Bird impressionists

 In the late nineteenth and early twentieth century, prior to the advent of high quality recording, animal and bird impressionists were popular on stage as entertainers.
 Some prominent performers included Charles Crawford Gorst (USA), Charles Kellogg, Joe Belmont, Edward Avis, Alec Shaw and Percy Edwards (UK).